confluentinc/event-streaming-patterns/docs/event-processing/idempotent-reader.md

 This means on the writer, with idempotent producers and transactions, as well as the reader.

 ## References
-* This pattern is derived from [Idempotent Receiver](https://www.enterpriseintegrationpatterns.com/patterns/messaging/IdempotentReceiver.html) in Enterpris Integration Patterns by Gregor Hohpe and Bobby Woolf
+* This pattern is derived from [Idempotent Receiver](https://www.enterpriseintegrationpatterns.com/patterns/messaging/IdempotentReceiver.html) in Enterprise Integration Patterns by Gregor Hohpe and Bobby Woolf
 * Blog on [Exactly-once semantics in Apache Kafka](https://www.confluent.io/blog/simplified-robust-exactly-one-semantics-in-kafka-2-5/)
 * [Idempotent Producer Kafka Tutorial](https://kafka-tutorials.confluent.io/message-ordering/kafka.html)